How do we step into the work of repairing our world?

 LinkedIn

-I happily wear many hats in my work as a social systems strategist and philanthropy advisor.
-My best days at work involve sitting across the table with visionaries who share my curiosity and determination about how to amplify our efforts to create a more inclusive and just future.
+My best days at work involve sitting across the table with visionaries who share my curiosity and determination to create a more just future.
+There is usually chocolate involved.

 - Embedding with the DataKind global network of data scientists in their formative years around their organizational capacity and network strategy.